Hurricane Shark: Possible real cases

-Goodna reports

 An early claim of sharks in a flooded urban area, predating the original Hurricane Shark hoax, occurred in Goodna, Queensland, Australia, amidst major flooding in January 2011.
 Butcher Steve Bateman reported a shark, roughly 6 ft in length, swimming past his shop, and several others reported seeing a shark on a different street.
 Two local politicians vouched for Bateman's credibility, and The Queensland Times noted that sharks are known to swim up the Bremer River to Goodna.

+Similarly, from 1996 to 2013, a golf course lake at Carbrook, Logan City, Queensland, Australia was the home to several bull sharks.
+They were trapped following a flood of the Logan and Albert Rivers in 1996, and resided in the 51 acre lake until 2013, when they disappeared after another series of floods.

 Fort Myers video

 In September 2022, after Hurricane Ian struck Florida, a video emerged online of a shark in a flooded backyard in Fort Myers, Florida, drawing over 12 million views within a day.
 Initially, the video received skepticism from journalists and fact-checkers, wary of the long history of similar media being hoaxes while also noting that the video seemed more authentic than previous renditions.

-On 29 September, the Associated Press, while noting the history of the Hurricane shark, confirmed the authenticity of the video based on analysis of the video's metadata and an interview with the videographer, Dominic Cameratta.
+On September 29, the Associated Press, while noting the history of the Hurricane Shark, confirmed the authenticity of the video based on analysis of the video's metadata and an interview with the videographer, Dominic Cameratta.
 The Associated Press consulted shark experts George H. Burgess and Neil Hammerschlag; the former concluded that the fish "appears to be a juvenile shark", while the latter said "it's pretty hard to tell."
-Storyful, in acquiring distribution rights for Cameratta's footage, said it had confirmed the video's authenticity but not whether it depicted a shark.
+Storyful, in acquiring distribution rights for Cameratta's footage, said it had confirmed the video's authenticity but not whether it depicted a shark, and quoted Rick Bartleson of the Sanibel-Captiva Conservation Foundation, who doubted that the fish was a shark or sawfish based on its dorsal fin.
 Cameratta told the Associated Press that he estimated the fish's length at 4 ft and speculated that it had come from Hendry Creek by way of an overflowing retention pond.
 Both Burgess and marine biologist Yannis Papastamatiou described manners in which this could happen to a shark from the Gulf of Mexico.